iewaij/idinn-streamlit/README.md

 ## Documentaion

-For more detailed guides and documentaion, please refer to our [documentation](https://inventory-optimization.readthedocs.io/en/latest/).
+For tutorials and documentation, please refer to our [documentation](https://inventory-optimization.readthedocs.io/en/latest/).

 ## Papers using `idinn`